RunKingProgram/Optim-GRAMMAR/README.md

 ### 1.1	Downloading OptimGRAMMAR

-OptimGRAMMAR can be downloaded https://github.com/YuxinSong-prog/OptimGRAMMAR.
+OptimGRAMMAR can be downloaded from https://github.com/YuxinSong-prog/OptimGRAMMAR.
 It can be installed as a regular R package.

 ### 1.2	Installing OptimGRAMMAR

-OptimGRAMMAR links to R packages Rcpp, RcppEigen and RcppArmadillo, and also imports R packages BEDMatrix and data.table.
+OptimGRAMMAR links to R packages Rcpp, RcppEigen, RcppArmadillo, BEDMatrix and data.table.
 These dependencies should be installed before installing OptimGRAMMAR.
-In addition, OptimGRAMMAR **requires PLINK2.0 Software (http://www.cog-genomics.org/plink/2.0/) with name “plink2.0” under your run directory**.
+In addition, OptimGRAMMAR **requires PLINK2.0 Software (http://www.cog-genomics.org/plink/2.0/) with name “plink2.0” under your working directory**.
 Here is an example for installing OptimGRAMMAR and all its dependencies in an R session(assuming none of the R packages other than the default has been installed):
 ```
 install.packages(c("BEDMatrix ", " data.table ", "Rcpp", " RcppEigen ", " RcppArmadillo "), repos = "https://cran.r-project.org/")
 system(“R CMD install OptimGRAMMAR _1.0.tgz”)